raspberrypilearning/anime-expressions/en/step_8.md

 + The colours in the colour palette CSS file. *Tip:** You can find [new hex colours](https://rpf.io/colours){:target="_blank"} to use.

-+ As well as hex colours, you can also use colour names such as 'teal' and 'coral'.
++ Your webpage to use colour names, such as 'teal' and 'coral'.

 + The size of the fonts used. `1rem` is the normal font size. `3rem` is three times as big.

-+ Try different border effects in the `dashed-border` style or switch to the `solid-border` class.
++ The border.
+Try different border effects in the `dashed-border` style or switch to the `solid-border` class.

 --- /task ---